List of foreign electoral interventions: 2010 election (by France)

 Vincent Bolloré, a French billionaire close to then-French president Nicolas Sarkozy, allegedly gave financial support to presidential candidate Alpha Condé in the 2010 Guinean presidential election.
 He is suspected of having offered Condé discount on advertisements from his ad agency, which he didn't equally offer to his opponent Cellou Dalein Diallo.
 Condé went on to become Guinean president and gave Bolloré's company port concessions.
 Bolloré formally denies any wrongdoing.

+Haiti

+1918 election (by United States)

+In 1915, the US occupied Haiti.
+The original draft for the constitution by the National Assembly was thwarted by American Mayor Smedley Butler and the pro-American president Philippe Sudré Dartiguenave who dissolved the parliament.
+Open opponents of the new draft by Franklin D. Roosevelt were arrested.

 Honduras

 2009 election (by Venezuela)

-In the attempt to hold a referendum to convene a Constituent Assembly, known as the "Fourth Urn," the government of President Manuel Zelaya received funding from then Venezuelan President Hugo Chavez.
+In the attempt to hold a referendum to convene a Constituent Assembly, known as the "Fourth Urn," the government of President Manuel Zelaya received funding from then Venezuelan president Hugo Chavez.
 Chavez reportedly provided 300 million lempiras (approximately US$15 million) for the implementation of the referendum, which sparked controversy and accusations of foreign interference in the internal affairs of Honduras.
-The referendum was declared ilegal by the Supreme Court of Honduras, and the resulting political crisis led to the 2009 Honduran coup d'état, in which Zelaya was removed from office and expelled from the country.
+The referendum was declared illegal by the Supreme Court of Honduras, and the resulting political crisis led to the 2009 Honduran coup d'état, in which Zelaya was removed from office and expelled from the country.

+2025 election (by United States)

+U.S. president Donald J. Trump publicly endorsed Honduran presidential candidate Nasry Asfura of the National Party hours before voting, and suggested U.S. aid and support would be conditional on his victory.
+Observers raised concerns that this constituted undue foreign influence undermining electoral fairness.

+Hungary

+1947 election (by Soviet Union)

+While the election held under Soviet occupation was relatively free and fair but was noted to be partially rigged.

+2026 election (by Ukraine and United States)

+The Hungarian government accused the Ukrainian government of interfering in the elections and the main opposition Péter Magyar's Tisza Party of trying to get Hungary involved in the Russo-Ukrainian war.
+Ukrainian president Volodymyr Zelenskyy stated that he hoped that a certain person [presumed to be Orban] will not veto a loan otherwise he would give his troops their address to talk with him in their language.
+This comment was condemned by Magyar, the European Commission and President of the European Council António Costa.
+Viktor Orbán also received an endorsement from Donald Trump and Marco Rubio.